 We develop a theoretical framework to study "attribute-based regulations," under which regulatory compliance depends upon a secondary attribute that is not the intended target of the regulation.
 Our theory characterizes the distortionary costs and potential benefits of attribute basing.
 To test our theoretical predictions, we exploit quasi-experiments in Japanese fuel economy regulations, under which fuel-economy targets are step functions of vehicle weight.
 Using bunching analysis, we identify large distortions in vehicle weight.
 We then develop a method that leverages double-notched policies to conduct welfare analysis.
 We evaluate policy alternatives and quantify the important welfare trade-offs created by attribute-based policies.

-- Willingness to Pay for Clean Air: Evidence from Air Purifier Markets in China, with Shuang Zhang
+- Willingness to Pay for Clean Air: Evidence from Air Purifier Markets in China, with Shuang Zhang.

-Revise and resubmit, Journal of Political Economy.
+Journal of Political Economy, forthcoming.

 - Abstract | NBER WP | Japanese | Wall Street Journal | Forbes | Bloomberg

 We develop a framework to estimate willingness to pay (WTP) for clean air from defensive investments on differentiated products.
 Applying this framework to scanner data on air purifier sales in China, we find that households are willing to pay $1.34 per year to remove 1 Ęg/m3 of PM10 and $32.7 per year to eliminate policy-induced air pollution created by the Huai River heating policy.
 Substantial heterogeneity in WTP is explained by household income and exposures to media coverage on air pollution.
 Using these estimates, we examine welfare implications of existing and counterfactual environmental policies in China.

 - How Do Consumers Respond to Nonlinear Pricing?
 Evidence from Household Water Demand